shreyasrajesh0308/NNDL-proj/README.md

 *Transformers*
-1. [BENDR: Using Transformers and a Contrastive Self-Supervised Learning Task to Learn From Massive Amounts of EEG Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8261053/): pretrains of some massive EEG datasets (MMI, BCIC, ERN, SSC, P300) and then fintunes for tasks (not this paper does not focus on MI).
+1. [BENDR: Using Transformers and a Contrastive Self-Supervised Learning Task to Learn From Massive Amounts of EEG Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8261053/): pretrains on some massive EEG datasets (MMI, BCIC, ERN, SSC, P300) and then finetunes for tasks (note this paper does not focus on MI).
 Uses bert inspired architecture (specifically mimics wav2vec2.0 as the paper focuses on speech extraction from EEG), with CTC loss and contrastive learning.